Zhong-Lab-UCSD/HiCtool/README.md

 HiCtool can implement contact data normalization following two approaches:

 - The explicit-factor correction method reported by [Yaffe and Tanay](https://www.nature.com/articles/ng.947) and performed by the library [HiFive](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-015-0806-y).
-In this case, only intra-chromosomal analysis is performed, per each chromosome singularly.
+In this case, only intra-chromosomal analysis is performed, per each chromosome singularly and only single heatmaps can be plotted.
+In addition, there is the possibility to plot topological domains over the heatmap at a resolution of 40kb or lower.
 - The matrix balancing approach performed by [Hi-Corrector](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4380031/).
 In this case, a global analysis is performed including all the chromosomes and both intra- and inter-chromosomal maps.
+It is possible to visualize either single intra- and inter-chromosomal heatmap or the global all-by-all chromosomes heatmap (for the global heatmap visualization, resolution could be limited by your hardware).
+In addition, there is the possibility to plot topological domains over the intra-chromosomal heatmap (resolution of 40kb or lower) or plot the same maps from different samples on a side-by-side view for easy comparison.

 ## Installation

-HiCtool is in a pipeline format to allow extreme flexibility and easy usage.
+HiCtool is in a pipeline format based on single unix commands to allow easy usage.
 In order to use HiCtool, you need to install the following Python libraries, packages and software.
 Everything is open source.
+After that, you need the HiCtool source codes. **[Click here to download HiCtool](https://github.com/Zhong-Lab-UCSD/HiCtool/archive/master.zip)**, unzip the file, all the scripts are under the folder ``scripts``.
+[Hi-Corrector](http://zhoulab.usc.edu/Hi-Corrector/) source code is already inside this folder.

 **1. Python libraries [for python>2.7]:**